Peanuts by Charles Schulz for February 23, 2021

 50. Img 0009

-chimpulis about 3 years ago
+chimpulis over 3 years ago

 I do not have a master’s degree in math.
 But think this problem has four unknowns.
 It would require a matrix inversion to solve it.
 Inverting a 4×4 matrix is tedious.
 I’ll go by trial and error method like Archimedes did when he developed the calculus basics.